atilimcetin/global-matting/README.md

 # A Global Sampling Method for Alpha Matting

-This is an implementation of trimap to alpha matting algorithm for OpenCV.
+This project is built by reproducing the global matting algorithm in the CVPR 2011 paper:

+He, Kaiming, et al. "A global sampling method for alpha matting."
+In CVPR’11, pages 2049–2056, 2011.

 ## Benchmark

-When matting Laplacian as post-processing is used, this implementation ranks 5th in SAD and 6th in MSE (The original implementation ranks 10th in SAD and 9th in MSE).
+After evaluating the results on the [alpha matting evaluation website](http://alphamatting.com/), this implementation (with matting Laplacian as post-processing) ranks 5th in SAD and 6th in MSE (the original implementation ranks 10th in SAD and 9th in MSE).
 Running time is less than 1 seconds for an 800x600 image.
+Hence this implementation is one of the highest ranked among the fast matting methods.

 ## Example

+### Code

 ```c++
 #include "globalmatting.h"